jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/challenges/challenge3.md

 8. Grant developers access to development environments at scale and with minimal administrative effort.

 > [!TIP]
-> You might find a sample Azure Policy [here](https://github.com/jonathan-vella/azure-landing-zones/tree/main/Az%20Policy%20Definitions).
+> Explore the Azure Policy examples in this [folder](https://github.com/jonathan-vella/azure-landing-zones/tree/main/Az%20Policy%20Definitions).

 ---